Applications for all PGCE courses should be made through the DfE Apply System. Entry requirements can be found on each course page.

 The application cycle will open in October each year and will be available for a minimum of two weeks.
 To guarantee consideration, you must submit your application within the first two weeks.

-Applications will no longer be considered when courses become full, but may re-open if vacancies arise.
-You are advised to regularly check UCAS Teacher Training.
+Applications will no longer be considered when courses become full but may re-open if vacancies arise.

 Find a course